sherifessawy/Track-Simulation-Tool/README.md

 1. Download the excel file and add all the required inputs (some of the inputs are optional and all explained in the excel sheet)
 2. Use the Juypyter notebook provided to run the code and provide the path to the excel file in the second cell or upload it without changing its name.
 3. Run all cells and the results will be saved to a csv file

+* Note that the jupyter notebook provided is the only version that is adjusted to extract the values from the excel sheet